Parenting plans are essential blueprints for co-parenting after a separation or divorce. They outline how…

 Parallel parenting is the structure recommended when exes still struggle with conflict.
 With parallel parenting, only major decisions such as religion and education are made mutually.
 All other decisions are made on each parent’s own terms.
 This means the parents will have to relinquish control over each other’s parenting decisions, but it also means that there will be less conflict, which is better for the kids.
 Children are often deeply distressed by witnessing conflict between their divorced parents.

-Deciding between parallel parenting and co-parenting is not necessarily easy, especially when emotions are still raw.
+Deciding between the two is not necessarily easy, especially when emotions are still raw.
 However, working with an attorney who has experience in child custody can make it easier for a divorcing parent to decide.
 Legal counsel could recommend a parenting structure based on the parents’ individual situation.